-Are you wondering about eco heating options?
-Consciousness about our responsibilities to the planet as well as the desire to keep utility bills low can prompt a re-think of space-heating systems for our homes.
+Are you wondering about eco heating or energy efficient heating options?
+Consciousness about our responsibilities to the planet and the desire to keep utility bills low, especially with fuel prices on the rise, can prompt us to consider eco-friendly home improvements that make home heating more efficient.

-‘We’re in an energy transition and while 100 per cent renewable products have existed for a while, customer confidence, installer experience and the incentives necessary to drive widescale change still have some way to go,’ says Christian Engelke, technical director, Viessmann.
+‘We’re in an energy transition, and while 100 percent renewable products have existed for a while, customer confidence, installer experience and the incentives necessary to drive widescale change still have some way to go,’ says Christian Engelke, technical director at Viessmann (opens in new tab).
+However, that's all changing as demand for eco-heating options continues to rise, and the options themselves continue to grow.

-Read on to discover the eco heating choices available and how they can make your home greener and cheaper to run.
+Read on to discover the eco heating choices available and how this eco-friendly home improvement can make your home greener and cheaper to run.

 If your home is heated by a boiler, replacing an old version with a modern model can be an eco-friendly move, as well as a money saver.
 Boilers work by heating water that’s distributed to radiators and taps, but the latest designs do their job in a far more efficient way than before.

 In the US, you can check a boiler’s annual fuel utilization efficiency (AFUE), which should be displayed to make comparison between models easy.
-Old systems have an AFUE of 56 to 70%, according to Energy Saver, an office of the US Department of Energy providing energy efficiency and renewable energy information to consumers.
-The latest offer efficiencies of 90 to 98.5%, which can both cut fuel bills but also pollution, says Energy Saver.
+Old systems have an AFUE of 56 to 70 percent, according to Energy Saver (opens in new tab), an office of the US Department of Energy providing energy efficiency and renewable energy information to consumers.
+The latest offer efficiencies of 90 to 98.5percent, which can both cut fuel bills but also pollution, says Energy Saver.

 In the UK, domestic heating technology has also vastly improved.
 Both gas and oil fired boilers for new installations and fitted as replacements have to be high efficiency condensing designs that recover heat from waste gases and use it to preheat cold water entering the boiler.

-‘An older non-condensing boiler can fall to 50% efficient after years of use,’ explains Ian Henderson, Managing Director of Boiler Plan.
+‘An older non-condensing boiler can fall to 50 percent efficient after years of use,’ explains Ian Henderson, Managing Director of Boiler Plan (opens in new tab).
 ‘New high efficiency boilers with a smart thermostat, however, can achieve over 90% efficiency, resulting in huge savings over the year.’

 Furnaces heat air rather than water and use a blower motor and air ducts to distribute the warm air around a home.
 Like investing in a new boiler, fitting a new, modern furnace can be an eco improvement worth making if your home is heated this way.